ashvnv/Hack-X-Tronics-2021/README.md

 > **To know which labs or specialized tools are available for use, one has to walk all the way across the campus which can be very inconvenient.
 Students can use real-time occupancy systems that tell you whether the room is occupied or not and an excel sheet which shows the availability of equipments thus making the task simpler.**
 </br></br>
-- Charging Stations and Availability
+- Charging Stations and Availability | [Click here!](https://mplathaneha.wixsite.com/website-2/about-3)
 > **Your smartphone running out of charge when your day hasn't even ended can be a big problem as more than all other features that it provides it is most important for safety reasons.
 So finding a working charging port station could be a task.
 </br></br>*Solution:* Strategically placed charging port stations (both indoor and outdoor) with an indicator map can be used to quickly find out the nearest charging point for your smartphone or any other appliance**
 </br></br>